urilivshits/pageinference/.user/context.md

 - **[Refined Duplicate Handling]** Fixed an issue where legitimate duplicate messages were being filtered out, preventing users from intentionally sending the same message twice.
 Removed overly aggressive content matching that was suppressing desired duplicate messages, focusing instead on preventing unintentional duplication at the submission source while preserving message integrity.
 - **[Window Focus Duplication Fix]** Resolved a critical issue where user messages and API calls were being duplicated due to window focus events.
 Fixed by implementing a specialized focus event handler that updates essential tab information without triggering a full chat history reload, preventing the cascade of duplicate operations that occurred when the popup window regained focus.
 - **[Script Initialization Duplication]** Fixed a fundamental issue where duplicate script initialization could cause multiple simultaneous event handlers to fire for the same user action.
 Implemented script initialization tracking, DOM mutation observation, and explicit flag-based protection to prevent the same code from executing multiple times, eliminating duplicate API calls and message submissions at their source.
+- **[Web Search Follow-up Failure]** Fixed an issue where web search functionality was detecting the need for search correctly but failing to execute the follow-up API call.
+Implemented proper message structure for sequential API calls, added comprehensive logging, robust error handling with graceful recovery, and automatic correction of message format issues to ensure proper API interaction.